 Principle 6: Partnerships with families and communities.
 Ensuring children and young people have good health and wellbeing is the collective responsibility of families, schools, the community and government; requiring shared commitment and action.

 Principle 7: Cultural competence.
-To effectively meet the needs of all children, young people, requires an ability to understand and effectively communicate with people across cultures and recognise one’s own world view.
+To effectively meet the needs of all children, young people requires an ability to understand and effectively communicate with people across cultures and recognise one’s worldview.

 A policy should outline a range of evidence-based strategies that a school will use to positively engage students in learning and intervene early when problems arise.

 Research shows that engagement strategies work best when they extend beyond wellbeing and disciplinary approaches.
 You may like to also reference teaching, learning and assessment strategies, with a focus on personalised learning and the use of technology.

 Engagement strategies can be categorised and presented in the policy as: